-3.6 Can Alternative Investment Funds be marketed to retail investors?
+3.6 Can Alternative Investment Funds be marketed to retail investors (including any specific treatment for high-net-worth individuals or semi-professional or similar categories)?

 Yes, provided they are compliant with the requirements for public or private offerings.
 Shares of Public Funds may be offered through public offerings since the fund's shares are registered with the CMF.
 However, as stated in question 3.2, FIP shares may not be publicly offered.
-Therefore, pursuant to General Regulation No. 336, they may be marketed to up to 50 non-qualified (or retail) investors.